Best Memory Card for Hasselblad X2D 100C

 ✓ Free Shipping · ✓ Easy Returns · ✓ Secure Checkout

-Buying Guide: How to Choose the Best Card for your X2D 100C
+Buying Guide: How to Choose a Memory Card for the X2D 100C

 Key Factors

-• Sustained Write Speed: Crucial for handling the massive data flow of 100MP 16-bit RAW files without buffering.
+• Sustained Write Speed: Essential for clearing the massive 100MP RAW buffer quickly.

-• Thermal Management: CFexpress cards get very hot; high-quality cards dissipate heat better to prevent camera throttling.
+• Thermal Management: CFexpress cards get hot; look for cards with high-quality heat sinks to prevent throttling.

 Comparison Table